 Mapping youth work development at European and national levels

-Recently, in 2023, the Youth Partnership conducted the study “Growing Youth Work in Europe: Results of the Mapping European Youth Work Ecosystems”.
+In 2023, the Youth Partnership conducted the study “Growing Youth Work in Europe: Results of the Mapping European Youth Work Ecosystems”.
 This study aimed to map the diversity of youth work actors and their initiatives at European level, identifying thematic overlaps and gaps, and providing a structured overview of their contributions to youth work development.
 This was followed by a second publication, “Growing Youth Work in Europe: A Methodology for Mapping Studies on National Youth Work Ecosystems”, which offers a comprehensive guide for conducting similar mapping exercises at national or sub-national level.

 Objectives